renqianluo/NAO_pytorch/README.md

 ## Note
 This code is the Pytorch implementation of cnn part of NAO.

-This code tries to merge NAO and NAO-WS in
+This code tries to merge NAO and NAO-WS together, so you can search in both complete way and weight-sharing way, and finally re-train and evaluate the architecture using the same network backbone model.py.

+In order to achieve this, there are few minor differences in some details in the code compared to the original version.

 ## License
 The codes and models in this repo are released under the GNU GPLv3 license.